French Motorcycle Brands

 Rene Gillet Logo

-The famous French motorcycle manufacturer, Rene Gillet, produced motorcycles from 1897 to 1957.
-Its production was initially located in Paris.
-Then in the factory suburb – Montrouge, on the banks of the Seine.
-The first two-wheeled “horse” was released in 1902, and in 1904 the owner registered his first patent.
-Success came in the twenties of the last century, thanks to government orders.
-But the war years brought production to a decline.
-The lack of new developments has dramatically reduced sales.
-In 1955, the company was bought by Peugeot, closing it completely after five years.
+The famous French motorcycle manufacturer Rene Gillet produced motorcycles from 1897 to 1957.
+Initially, its production was located in Paris.
+Then, in the factory suburb – Monrouge, on the banks of the Seine.
+The first two-wheeled “horse” was produced in 1902, and in 1904, the owner registered his first patent.
+Success came in the twenties of the last century thanks to government orders.
+However, the war years led to a decline in production.
+The lack of new developments drastically reduced sales.
+1955 Peugeot bought the company, and it closed completely five years later.

-The French style of the time influenced the formation of the brand’s emblems.
-The text was executed in accordance with the lightness and delicacy of the design of the vaudeville posters and Moulin Rouge posters.
-The light and flowery font, executed in deep red color, corresponded to the lightness and showiness of the design of the motorcycles themselves, which attracted amateurs even more than the characteristics.
-The two words of the brand name were positioned in steps one under the other.
-They were united by an arc that went smoothly like a continuation of the leg of the letter “t” upward, around the entire text, ending before reaching the beginning of the first letter of the second word.
-The arc was made with varying thicknesses.
-It grew and faded towards the end.
+The French style of that time influenced the formation of the brand’s emblems.
+The lightness and delicacy of the design of vaudeville posters and Moulin Rouge posters did the text.
+In deep red, the light and floral typeface matched the lightness and flashiness of the motorcycle’s design, attracting fans even more than the features.
+The two words of the brand name were arranged in a staggered pattern, one below the other.
+They were united by an arc, which smoothly, as a continuation of the leg of the letter “t,” went up around the whole text, ending before the beginning of the first letter of the second word.
+The arc was made of different thicknesses.
+It increased and then faded towards the end.

 Gnome & Rhone